Raspberry Pie Recipe

 Add filling.
 Spoon raspberry mixture into the pie crust into an even layer.

 Top with second crust.
-Remove the second disc of dough and roll out into a 12” circle.
+Remove the second disc of dough and roll out into a 12โ circle.
 Place dough on top of filling.
 Fold excess dough under edge.
 Crimp pie edges.
 Cut four slits into top of pie crust.
-You can also make a lattice top if you want!
+For the top crust you can also make a lattice top if you want!

 Egg wash.
 In a small bowl, stir together the egg and water.
-Brush the top of the pie crust with egg wash with a pastry brush.
+Brush the top crust with egg wash with a pastry brush.
 Sprinkle top of crust with coarse sugar, if using.

 Bake pie.
-Place pie on large baking sheet (to catch drips) and bake for 30 minutes in a preheated 400°F oven.
-Reduce oven temperature to 350°F and continue to bake until juice bubbles and crust is deep golden brown, 30 to 40 minutes longer.
+Place pie on large baking sheet (to catch drips) and bake for 30 minutes in a preheated oven (400oF).
+Reduce oven temperature to 350ยฐF and continue to bake until juice bubbles and the top crust is deep golden brown, 30 to 40 minutes longer.

 If pie crust edges is browning too much, cover with tinfoil or pie shield.
 Transfer pie to wire rack; cool in the fridge to help firm up the filling, at least 4 hours.
 Cut into wedges and serve.